 - This competitive matching grant program awards up to $3,000 to help pay for watershed forestry-related tours to the NYC Watershed.

-- Any organization, community group or 4th-12th grade classroom in New York City or the East or West of Hudson Watersheds may apply for 1 of 4 Bus Tour options listed below.
-If you’re not sure if you are eligible, please email email@example.com.
+- Any organization, community group, or 4-12th grade classroom in municipalities wholly or partially within the East and West of Hudson Watersheds or the 5 boroughs of NYC may apply.
+If you’re not sure if you are eligible, please email firstname.lastname@example.org.